 Transcriptions.
 We have produced all our transcriptions in XML in conformance with the TEI P5 encoding guidelines.
 We have recorded our custom use of these guidelines in a special TEI document called an ODD (One Document Does-it-all).
 We use this ODD to generate both an HTML-based encoding manual to direct all our transcription efforts and an RNG schema to ensure that all our XML-based transcriptions are valid within the scope of our TEI customization.

-Double-Bonus: Download PDF reading copies of our TEI transcription files.
+Double-Bonus: Download PDF reading copies (823 files, including 50 "extra bonus" HTML annotated reading copies) of our TEI transcription files.

 Triple-Bonus: Download our complete TEI transcription materials, which include our coding manual, transcription templates, ODD, and RNG schema.